 Student Web Presence Requirement

-Beginning with the class of 2016, Meadows dual-admit students (Music, Theatre, Art, and Film and Media Arts majors) will be required to maintain an online presence that showcases the skills and talents that make them unique artists - and all Meadows students, regardless of major and classification, are encouraged to participate as well.
-This is a key starting point toward artists being able to market themselves and their art!
+Meadows dual-admit students (Music, Theatre, Dance, Art, and Film and Media Arts B.F.A. majors) are required to maintain an online presence that showcases the skills and talents that make them unique artists.
+All Meadows students, regardless of major, are encouraged to participate as well.
+Creating an engaging web presence is a key starting point for artists to market themselves and their art!

-Students are expected to begin this process before the first semester of their first year and keep it up to date throughout their studies as well as into their careers as artists.
+Students are expected to keep their online presence up to date throughout their studies as well as into their careers as artists.